Real life experience is the most important factor in developing your skills.

 What is the tuition?

-Each trimester's tuition is $700.
-This can be paid in one payment or in four monthly payments of $175.
+Each trimester's tuition can be paid in one payment or in four monthly payments.

 we offer payment plans to make our courses more accessible. a payment plan carries a commitment to complete all of the payments.